 "What's it look like, asshole?
 I'm getting your stupid knife to cut you down," Roxas snapped.
 "Or would you rather stay up there?"
 He found the knife at last, and waved it in front of him as proof.

-Riku frowned, but said nothing, still recovering from the shock of discovering the cat was actually a human.
+Riku frowned, but said nothing, still recovering from the shock.

 Roxas stood and began cutting away at the rope he could reach in silence, and soon had created a hole big enough for the three captives to slip through.
 As they helped each other down, he moved on to Namine's net and let her out as well.
 She hopped down lightly, lantern in hand, and took a moment to straighten her dress.
 When enough rumbles had been smoothed out, she gave Roxas a curious look.